 Some families are providing care for a relative while other foster families provide care for unrelated children when no extended family members are available to provide care.

 How does one become a foster family?

 – Attending the information meeting is the first step in learning the basics about foster care--if you are a 2 parent household, both must attend.
 It is also a time to ask any specific questions you may have to determine if foster care is right for you.
 You will receive your application and all the necessary paperwork at this meeting.
 Due to content this meeting is for adults only; no child care is provided.
-2013 Information Schedule
+Foster Care 2015 Information Meetings Schedule

 Orientation Meeting – The orientation meeting gives more in-depth information about the needs of children in Ramsey County.
 You will have a chance to ask many questions about the needs of children in foster care, discuss attitudes about parenting, and the affects of foster care on your own family.